jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/Party/Gralstak.md

 - [[Notes/Session 6|Session 6]]: Interrogated [[Marius Ligroves]], participated in the confrontation and battle with [[Foxtrot Fowler]], and contributed to the party's aggressive investigative tactics.
 - [[Notes/Session 8|Session 8]]: Provided comic relief, bonded with Lyra, and helped restrain the survivor during the investigation.
+- [[Notes/Session 9|Session 9]]: Assisted in canvassing for information, negotiated with Knig Neg, and supported the investigation into Abel's disappearance.

 ## Investigation Notes